FingerLeakers/morpheus-1/README.md

 ### Morpheus
 ```
-Morpheus is a tool for brute force on FTP servers.
+Morpheus is a tool for brute force on servers.
 ```

 ### How to